Get Tech Tips

-Size is pretty intuitive.
+Size is pretty straightforward.
 You can’t install a motor that doesn’t fit.
 However, depth is what you really want to pay attention to.
 Even if the new motor positions the fan blades just a little deeper or shallower than they initially were, the blade placement may adversely affect the airflow.
-You’ll want the fan blades to remain as close to their original position as possible to prevent airflow and high head pressure complications from occurring.
+You’ll want the fan blades to remain as close to their original position as possible to prevent airflow and high head pressure complications.

 While you technically can modify the application to fit a motor’s frame, we don’t recommend it.
 If the new motor fails due to an incorrect installation, the original motor type may no longer fit because of the modifications you made for the aftermarket motor.

 Specifications to check

 When replacing motors, you’re going to want four other values to be nearly the same as the old motor: RPM, voltage range, horsepower, and amperage.

 RPMs, or revolutions per minute, should be an exact match or extremely close.
 RPM is usually related to the number of poles, which is important for the motor’s form and function.
 It’s worth noting that some manufacturers may list 1075 RPM as 1100 RPM or vice versa.
 Those work fine interchangeably, as they are both six-pole motors.
 However, it is not okay to use a motor with 1075 RPM to replace a motor with 875 RPM; the latter is an eight-pole motor, so the two are incompatible.

 You’ll also want the voltage range to be an exact match.
 For most residential and light commercial applications, the voltage range on single-phase motors will be 208-230v.